r-zareba/arduino-camper-controller/src/DallasTemperature/README.md

 You will need a pull-up resistor of about 5 KOhm between the 1-Wire data line and your 5V power.
 If you are using the DS18B20, ground pins 1 and 3.
-The centre pin is the data line '1-wire'.
+The centre PIN is the data line '1-wire'.

 We have included a "REQUIRESNEW" and "REQUIRESALARMS" definition.
 If you want to slim down the code feel free to use either of these by including